-“We need to be intellectually honest with ourselves to understand that if we are to have meaningful impact actually solving real world problems, we cannot move at the pace that may normally be comfortable to us as academics.”
+“We need to be honest with ourselves and understand that if we want meaningful impact and actually solve real-world problems, then we cannot move at a pace that may normally be comfortable to us as academics.”

 - Research on the phenomena of forced migration and mass human displacement;

 - Specific research on the pedagogical paradigms, tools, practices and technologies that are most effective in the education of people at the margins.

 Going forward, we will also be sharing papers, academic journals and books here, and we will review them so that we can all benefit from them to help educate refugees and migrants.

 One of the most frequent topics in Pope Francis’ public interventions, either orally or in writing, regards refugees and migrants.
 His teachings speak about a humble Church on a mission to assist th

 The Multifaith Alliance for Syrian Refugees (“MFA”) has prepared The Three Great Fears, a succinct compilation of relevant data that responds to what it has identified as the pri